-Mutation breeding has been widely used for the improvement of plant characters in various crops.
-It is a powerful and effective tool in the hands of plant breeders especially for autogamous crops having narrow genetic base (Micke, 1988).
-The prime strategy in mutation breeding has been to upgrade the well-adapted plant varieties by altering one or two major agronomic metrical traits which limit their productivity or enhance their quality.
-Dianthus caryophyllus L., commonly known as Carnation, belongs to the angiospermic family Caryophyllaceae, is an important floricultural crop all over the world and ranks just next to Rose in popularity (Laurie et al., 1968; Staby et al., 1978).
-This genus is important by having pharmacological properties, aromatic things and polymerphism in morphology, genetics and hybridization (Facciola, 1990; Hughes, 1993; McGeorge and Hammett, 2002; Su Yeons, 2002; Lee et al., 2005).
-In this modern era, an agronomic demand of high yielding cultivar of this crop was noticed.
-One way of creating variability in such a selfpollinated crop is attempting crosses between two genotypes complementing the characters of each other but, due to nature autogamous of this crop, hybridization at appropriate time is a difficult process.
-The only alternative left with breeders to create variability is mutation breeding.
-This method can be used as a potential source of creating variability (Novak and Brunner, 1992).
-Mutation can produce the development of Dianthus cultivars with more desirable floral characteristics and higher productivity (Roychowdhury and Tah, 2011; Roychowdhury, 2011).
-It is a tool and being used to study the nature and function of genes which are the building blocks and basis of plant growth and development, thereby producing raw materials for genetic improvement of economic crops (Adamu et 2007).
-Mutation induction offers al., significant increase in crop production 2009) and the (Kharkwal and Shu, possibility of inducing desired attributes that either cannot be found in nature or have been lost during evolution.
+Cytogenetics and Plant Breeding Section, Botany Department (UGC-CAS), The University of Burdwan, Burdwan-713104, West Bengal, India which are the building blocks and basis of plant growth and development, thereby producing raw materials for genetic improvement of economic crops [12].
+Mutation induction offers significant increase in crop production [13] and the possibility of inducing desired attributes that either cannot be found in nature or have been lost during evaluation.
 Treatment with mutagens alters genes or breaks chromosomes.
-Gene mutations naturally as errors in DNA replication.
+Gene mutations occur naturally as errors in DNA replication.
 Most of these errors are repaired but some may pass to the next cell division to become established in the plant offspring as spontaneous mutations.
 Gene mutations without phenotypic expressions are usually not recognized.
-Consequently, variation appears rather limited and breeders have to resort to mutation induction (Novak and Brunner, 1992).
-Mutagenic agents have been used to induce useful phenotypic variations in plants for more than seventy decades (Anitha Vasline et al. 2005).
-During the past 70 years, more than 2543 mutant cultivars from 175 plant species including ornamentals, cereals, oilseeds, pulses, vegetables, fruits and fibers have been officially released in 50 countries all over the world (Maluszynski et al., 2000; Chopra, 2005).
-Chemical mutagenesis (the non-GMO approach) is a simple approach to create mutation in plants for their improvement of potential agronomic traits.
+Consequently, genetic variation appears rather limited and breeders have to resort to mutation induction [12].
+Mutagenic agents have been used to induce useful phenotypic variations in plants for more than seventy decades [14].
+During the past 70 years, more than 2543 mutant cultivars from 175 plant species including ornamentals, cereals, oilseeds, pulses, vegetables, fruits and fibers have been officially released in 50 countries all over the world [15,16].
+Chemical mutagenesis (the non-GMO approach) is a simple approach to create mutation in plants for their improvement of germination behaviour and other related potential agronomic traits.
 In any mutation breeding programme, selection of an effective and efficient mutagen is very essential to produce high frequency of desirable mutation.
-Many chemical mutagens have been employed for obtaining useful mutants in various crop species (Singh and Singh, 2001).
-However the various workers emphasizes artificial induction of mutation colchicine (Col), ethyl methane sulphonate (EMS) and sodium azide (SA) provides tool to overcome the limitations of variability in plants especially Carnation and induces specific improvement without disturbing their better attributes (Mensah and Obadoni, 2007; Islam, 2010; Roychowdhury and Tah, 2011).
+Many chemical mutagens have been employed for obtaining useful mutants in various crop species [17].
+However the various workers emphasizes that artificial induction of mutation by colchicine (Col), ethyle methane sulphonate (EMS) and sodium azide (SA) provides tool to overcome the limitations of variability in plants especially Carnation that induces specific improvement without disturbing their better attributes [11,18,19].
 It might be considered that, these chemical induced growth abnormalities were mainly due to cell death and suppression of mitosis at different exposures.
-Colchicine is a chromosome doubling agent that possesses microtubular action.
+Colchicine is a chromosome doubling agent that possesses antimicrotubular action.
 EMS is a common alkylating agent, whereas sodium azide is responsible for creating point mutation in DNA level.
 However, these chemicals have also proved their worth as mutagens to induce genetic variability.
-Thus, they important tool become to enhance agronomic traits of crop plants.
-The role of mutation breeding in increasing the genetic variability for desired traits in various crop plants have been proved beyond doubt by a number of scientists (Tah, 2006; Adamu and Aliyu, 2007; Khan and Goyal, 2009; Kozgar et al., 2011; Mostafa, 2011).
-Several factors such as properties of mutagens, duration of treatment, pH, pre and post treatment, temperature and oxygen concentrations etc. influence the effect of mutagens.
+Thus, they become important tool to enhance agronomic traits of crop plants.
+The role of mutation breeding in increasing the genetic variability for desired traits in various crop plants have been proved beyond doubt by a number of scientists [20-23].
 The dose of a mutagen applied is an important consideration in any mutagenesis programme.
 Generally, it was observed that higher the concentrations of the mutagen greater the biological damage.
-To enhance the mutagenic effectiveness and efficiency of sodium azide and especially metabolite, more knowledge about the effect of time, pH value, temperature, seed soaking and various concentrations are required (Khan et al., 2009).
-Carnation offers many opportunities exploitation mutations, recombination and of increasing variability quantitatively genetic in inherited agronomic characters.
+To enhance the seed germination, lethality, pollen sterility and metrical traits, more knowledge about the effect of time, pH value, temperature, seed soaking and various concentrations are required [24].
+Carnation offers many opportunities exploitation of mutations, recombination and of increasing genetic variability in quantitatively inherited agronomic characters.
 Induced mutations are also useful when it is desired to improve easily identifiable characters.
 The present studies have provided evidence on the induction of genetic variability connected with germination behaviour and metrical traits in Dianthus crop.
-Thus, induced genetic variability can effectively be exploited for evolving mutant strains possessing desirable attributes and to assess the mutagenic effectiveness and efficiency.
+Thus, induced genetic variability can be effectively exploited for evolving mutant strains possessing desirable attributes.